mustafaacikyol/Javascript_Projects/README.md

 If you click reset button then its color black and it shows zero.

 ### 3. Review Carousel
-In this project you will se a review carousel and random button.
+In this project you will see a review carousel and random button.

 When you click "Surprise Me" button then it shows randomly informations and images.